 I’ve been experimenting with pancakes made with cornmeal and am happy to find one that’s substantial but not heavy, earthy but not gritty, in short, simple and superb.

-CORNMEAL PANCAKES with BLUEBERRIES
+CORNMEAL PANCAKES with BLUEBERRY COMPOTE

 Time to table: 15 - 30 minutes